needle-tools/needle-engine-support/documentation/project_structure.md

 ![image](https://user-images.githubusercontent.com/5083203/185805355-0618aa93-a9ca-463a-86b8-e735e8772bda.png)

-**NPM Definition** is what we call npm packages that you can install to your projects from within Unity and that are tightly integrated into the Unity Editor.
-That includes generating component stubs automatically and will in the future also support e.g. automatically copying assets to output/distribution folders.
+**NPM Definition** is what we call npm packages that you can install to your projects from within Unity, and that are tightly integrated into the Unity Editor.
+That includes generating C# component stubs automatically.
+In the future, we're planning to support automatically copying assets to output/distribution folders as well.

+> Basically, each NpmDef contains a npm package (written in TypeScript) and a matching UPM package (C#).
+The public fields and method wrappers on the C# side can be automatically generated from TypeScript.

 To greate a *NPM Definition* right click in the Unity Project browser and select ``Create/NPM Definition``.
 You can add a *NPM Definition* package to your runtime project by e.g. selecting your ``Export Info`` component and adding it to the ``dependencies`` list (internally this will just add the underlying npm package to your package.json).

 ![image](https://user-images.githubusercontent.com/5083203/170374130-d0e32516-a1d4-4903-97c2-7ec9fa0b17d4.png)

-*NOTE: dont forget to install the newly added package by e.g. clicking Install on the ExportInfo component*
+> **NOTE**: don't forget to install the newly added package by e.g. clicking Install on the ExportInfo component.

 To edit the code inside a *NPM Definition* package just double click the asset *NPM Definition* asset in your project browser.